johachi/to-the-other-side/README.md

 ![Screenshot](/screenshots/DuringPlay_small.png)

 ## Rules
 - The goal for the first player is to go from the top to the bottom.
-The goal for the second player is to go from the top to the bottom.
+The goal for the second player is to go from the bottom to the top.
 - The player can choose if they want to move their piece one step, or remove two rectangles.
 - The player may only walk one step at the time.
 - The player can only move one step horizontaly or verticaly.